The 4 Foolproof Steps to Improving Learning and Development In Your Workplace

 3. Design methods of assessment

 With the goals, metrics for success and desired skills addressed, it’s now time to create effective learning resources.
-This is where a tool such as an LMS comes in handy.
+This is where a tool such as a learning management system comes in handy.

 The most effective learning and development involves a combination of the two, though this will be dependent on the objectives you are striving for.